Yo, i am no physisist and i need a formula

 Last edited by a moderator:

-that deck has withstood alot. i was looking for a figure or a formula to let me know exactly how much force i am going to be putting on the deck. i can expand the impact point if need be, but it'll be a moot effort if the FIGURE i was ASKING FOR goes beyond the makers specs, which i have in front of me a
+that deck has withstood a lot. i was looking for a figure or a formula to let me know exactly how much force i am going to be putting on the deck. i can expand the impact point if need be, but it'll be a moot effort if the FIGURE i was ASKING FOR goes beyond the makers specs, which i have in front of me a

 Last edited by a moderator:

-It is dependant on a lot more variables than you have given, or will even be able to provide.
+It is dependent on a lot more variables than you have given, or will even be able to provide.
 It has more to do with human physiology (your landing is a very complex movement/distributions of force) than simple specifics such as mass.

 It depends on where you are landing on your board as well.
 For example, if you are landing both feet exactly over the trucks then the wood is just going to be in compression perpendicular to the grain, whereas if you land with any of your feet in the middle the wood is going to be in a bending.
 Both these have different critical (failure) loads.